No. 2 in a series on Myths, Misunderstandings, and Magical Thinking about Noise

 It’s not uncommon for the “decibel” or “dB” to be discussed as if it’s a physical unit with a fixed meaning, like a kilogram.
 This is not correct.
 In truth it is an artificial shorthand for expressing energy ratios using a tidy textbook equation.
 In reality, measuring or interpreting actual sounds using decibels can actually be quite complex.
 Without the proper training, it can be downright confusing.

-Noise control engineers are trained to navigate the alphabet soup of parameters, sift data that has been provided by others, and make measurements that are meaningful.
-The sooner noise control engineers are involved, the sooner the world starts getting quieter.
+Noise control professionals are trained to navigate the alphabet soup of parameters, sift data that has been provided by others, and make measurements that are meaningful.
+The sooner they are involved, the sooner the world starts getting quieter.

 Decibels are used in acoustic measurements in a variety of ways, to describe both